The Best Water Test Kits Tested in 2023

 Cons

-Get the Health Metric water test kit at Amazon.
+Get the Health Metric 8-in-1 water test kit at Amazon or Health Metric.

-The Best Water Test Kit Option: JNW Direct Pool & Spa Test Strips
+The Best Water Test Kit Option: JNW Direct Pool and Spa Test Strips

 Photo: amazon.com

+Pools and spas have unique water-quality requirements that differ from drinking water, so specialized tests are necessary.
 These test strips from JNW Direct have seven-in-one testing capabilities that are great for anyone looking to keep their pool or hot tub water clean and safe.
-They can be used to test chlorine levels, hardness, bromine, free chlorine, pH, cyanuric acid, and alkalinity.
+They test total chlorine, hardness, bromine, free chlorine, pH, cyanuric acid, and alkalinity.

 Testing is really easy.
-All a user needs to do is dip a test strip into the water.
-Color-coded results are typically available in seconds and can be checked against the handy color-coded chart that’s included.
+All you need to do is dip a test strip into the water.
+Color-coded results are available in seconds and can be checked against the handy color-coded chart that’s included.
 For added convenience, one purchase comes with 100 strips and a convenient e-book with tips for keeping a hot tub and pool clean.

 Product Specs